-Working with the community to address the challenges of access to quality healthcare has become a major focus for many governments around the world.
-Many countries in sub-Saharan Africa have adopted policies to train selected community members in the skills required to diagnose, treat and, in serious cases, refer young children suffering from these conditions.
-This brings essential health care for the most vulnerable right to their doorstep – bringing skills to the community, reducing the burden on overstretched health facilities and, most importantly of all, saving lives by saving time.
+Working with the community to tackle the challenges in access to health care and treatment has become a major focus for governments around the world.
+Many governments in sub-Saharan Africa are working to train selected community members in the skills required to diagnose, treat and, in serious cases, refer young children suffering from malaria, pneumonia and diarrhoea.
+This ensures essential health care for the most vulnerable right to their doorstep – bringing skills to the community, reducing the burden on overstretched health facilities and, most importantly of all, saving lives by saving time.

-This approach, known as integrated community case management (or iCCM), is based on the evidence that the most common childhood killers can be readily and safely diagnosed and treated by people within the community, including those with limited education and medical training.
+The community based primary health care delivery approach centres around the idea that the most common childhood killers can be readily diagnosed and treated by people within the community, including those with limited education and medical training.

-Malaria Consortium has supported ministries of health to train and equip community health workers in iCCM in Mozambique, Nigeria, South Sudan, Uganda and Zambia to diagnose and treat the three common childhood illnesses or refer sick newborns and severe cases to the nearest health facility.
-We have been building on this work in Uganda and Mozambique since 2010, looking at innovations to address some of the key issues affecting community based health delivery.
+We have supported ministries of health in many countries, including Mozambique, Myanmar, Nigeria, South Sudan, Uganda and Zambia, to train and equip community health workers to diagnose and treat the three common childhood illnesses or refer sick newborns and severe cases to the nearest health facility.
+We have been building on this work to test and scale up innovations to address some of the key issues affecting community based health delivery.
 In South Sudan, we have integrated nutrition into our iCCM programmes, allowing community health workers to address undernutrition as well as common childhood illnesses.
-In 2015, we expanded our iCCM work to Myanmar, which has the highest child mortality rate in Southeast Asia.
+We have also expanded our iCCM work to Myanmar, which has the highest child mortality rate in Southeast Asia.

 We also work with communities to improve delivery and uptake of drugs, such as for seasonal malaria chemoprevention and mass drug administration for neglected tropical diseases.
 Despite these drugs being highly effective and affordable when administered, resistance and misconceptions from the community can often pose a challenge to achieving coverage.
-By sensitising people to these strategies through dialogues, health clubs, outreach to religious leaders, town criers and mass media, we are able to reach the most vulnerable and remote populations more effectively.
-Lastly, we help facilitate the distribution of long lasting insecticide treated mosquito nets to remote communities and follow up with villagers to ensure proper usage and sufficient coverage.
+By sensitising community members to these strategies through dialogues, health clubs, and through outreach to religious leaders, town criers and mass media, we are able to reach the most vulnerable and remote populations more effectively.